-Promethazine hydrochloride, a phenothiazine derivative, is designated chemically as (±)-10-[2-(Dimethylamino)propyl]phenothiazine monohydrochloride and has the following structural formula:
+Promethazine hydrochloride, a phenothiazine derivative, is designated chemically as 10H-Phenothiazine-10-ethanamine, N,N,α-trimethyl-,monohydrochloride, (±)- with the following structural formula:

-Promethazine hydrochloride is a racemic compound; the empirical formula is C17H20N2S • HCl and its molecular weight is 320.88.
+Promethazine hydrochloride is a racemic compound; the molecular formula is C17H20N2S • HCl and its molecular weight is 320.88.

 Promethazine hydrochloride occurs as a white to faint yellow, practically odorless, crystalline powder which slowly oxidizes and turns blue on prolonged exposure to air.
 It is freely soluble in water and soluble in alcohol.

-Each tablet for oral administration contains 25 mg or 50 mg of promethazine hydrochloride, USP.
-The inactive ingredients include: lactose (monohydrate), magnesium stearate and microcrystalline cellulose.
-The 50 mg also contains D&C Red Lake Blend (D & C Red #27 and D & C Red #30).
+Each tablet for oral administration contains 12.5 mg, 25 mg or 50 mg promethazine hydrochloride, USP.
+The inactive ingredients include: hypromellose, lactose monohydrate, magnesium stearate, and microcrystalline cellulose.
+The 12.5 mg contains FD&C Yellow No.6 aluminum lake.
+The 50 mg contains D&C Red Lake Blend No.27 aluminum lake and D & C Red No. 30 aluminum lake.

 Promethazine Tablets - Clinical Pharmacology